Foreign policy of the Franklin D. Roosevelt administration

-The foreign policy of the United States was controlled personally by Franklin D. Roosevelt during his first and second and third and fourth terms as the president of the United States from 1933 to 1945.
+The foreign policy of the United States was controlled personally by Franklin D. Roosevelt during his first and second and then third and fourth terms as president of the United States from 1933 to 1945.
 He depended heavily on Henry Morgenthau Jr., Sumner Welles, and Harry Hopkins.
-Meanwhile, Secretary of State Cordell Hull handled routine matters; the president ignored Hull on most major issues.
-Roosevelt was an internationalist, while powerful members of Congress favored more isolationist solutions in order to keep the U.S. out of European wars.
-There was considerable tension before the Attack on Pearl Harbor in December 1941 converted the isolationists or made them irrelevant.
+Meanwhile, Secretary of State Cordell Hull handled routine matters.
+Roosevelt was an internationalist, while powerful members of Congress favored more isolationist solutions to keep the U.S. out of European wars.
+There was considerable tension before the Attack on Pearl Harbor in December 1941.
+The attack converted the isolationists or made them irrelevant.
 The US began aid to the Soviet Union after Germany invaded it in June 1941.
 After the US declared war in December 1941, key decisions were made at the highest level by Roosevelt, Britain's Winston Churchill and the Soviet Union's Joseph Stalin, along with their top aides.
 After 1938 Washington's policy was to help China in its war against Japan, including cutting off money and oil to Japan.
 While isolationism was powerful regarding Europe, American public and elite opinion strongly opposed Japan.

 The 1930s were a high point of isolationism in the United States.
-The key foreign policy initiative of Roosevelt's first term was the Good Neighbor Policy, in which the U.S. took a non-interventionist stance in Latin American affairs.
+The key foreign policy of Roosevelt's first term was the continuation of Hoover’s Good Neighbor Policy, in which the U.S. took a non-interventionist stance in Latin American affairs.
 Foreign policy issues came to the fore in the late 1930s, as Nazi Germany, Japan, and Italy took aggressive actions against other countries.
 In response to fears that the United States would be drawn into foreign conflicts, Congress passed the Neutrality Acts, a series of laws that prevented trade with belligerents.
-After Japan invaded China and Germany invaded Poland, Roosevelt provided aid to China, Britain, and France, but public opinion opposed use of the American military.
-After the Fall of France in June 1940, Roosevelt increased aid to the British and began a very rapid build-up of air power.
+After Japan invaded China and Germany invaded Poland, Roosevelt provided aid to China, Britain, and France, but public opinion opposed use of the military.
+After the Fall of France in June 1940, Roosevelt increased aid to the British and began a very rapid buildup of air power.
 In the 1940 presidential election, Roosevelt defeated Republican Wendell Willkie, an internationalist who largely refrained from criticizing Roosevelt's foreign policy.